 \section{Abstract}

-Knowledge graph question answering (i.e., KGQA) based on information retrieval aims to answer a question by retrieving answer from a large-scale knowledge graph.
-Most existing methods first roughly retrieve the knowledge subgraphs (KSG) that may contain candidate answer, and then search for the exact answer in the subgraph.
-However, the coarsely retrieved KSG may contain thousands of candidate nodes since the knowledge graph involved in querying is often of large scale.
+Knowledge graph question answering (KGQA) based on information retrieval aims to answer a question by retrieving answer from a large-scale knowledge graph.
+Most existing methods first roughly retrieve the knowledge subgraphs (KSG) that may contain candidate answer, and then search for the exact answer in the KSG.
+However, the KSG may contain thousands of candidate nodes since the knowledge graph involved in querying is often of large scale, thus decreasing the performance of answer selection.
 To tackle this problem, we first propose to partition the retrieved KSG to several smaller sub-KSGs via a new subgraph partition algorithm and then present a graph-augmented learning to rank model to select the top-ranked sub-KSGs from them.
-Our proposed model combines a novel subgraph matching networks to capture global interactions in both question and subgraphs and an Enhanced Bilateral Multi-Perspective Matching model to capture local interactions.
+Our proposed model combines a novel subgraph matching networks to capture global interactions in both question and subgraphs, and an Enhanced Bilateral Multi-Perspective Matching model is proposed to capture local interactions.
 Finally, we apply an answer selection model on the full KSG and the top-ranked sub-KSGs respectively to validate the effectiveness of our proposed graph-augmented learning to rank method.
-The experimental results on multiple benchmark datasets have demonstrated the effectiveness of our approach \footnote{Code and data will be released for research purpose.}.
+The experimental results on multiple benchmark datasets have demonstrated the effectiveness of our approach.